arreid08/hangman/README.md

 ## Code Snippet

-For me, I learned how to create Modal's with this project.
+I learned how to create Modal's with this project.
 Here is my first modal in code:
 ```
     winModal.style.visibility = "visible"
     winModal.querySelector(".close")